Agnieszkalukasiak/Project-1/README.md

 •   Asked ChatGPT for help with the code to scale the poster and make it responsive, but had to alter that code.
 •   The code for positioning: https://stackoverflow.com/questions/5222523/position-a-div-container-on-the-right-side
 •   The code for adding photos to read me : https://stackoverflow.com/questions/10189356/how-to-add-screenshot-to-readmes-in-github-repository

+•   Got help from the Code Institute Slack community.

 Content
 •	The text from the synopsis page was written for the film by Kurban Kassam.